 The IRC India is a musical and cultural trip to South India for continued rhythmical and musical study at the source of Carnatic music.
-The 8 day course will take place in Bangalore with a program of classes and visits to concerts and cultural sites.
+The 10 day course will take place in Bangalore and nearby cities with a program of classes and visits to concerts and cultural sites.
 For those who are up for it, we will prepare several pieces to be performed on a fusion musical concert.

 This is an opportunity to experience authentic Carnatic music and Indian culture in a carefully organized program where all the logistics are taken care of.

 The course is led by Ned McGowan, B.C.
 Manjunath and Dr. Mysore Manjunath in collaboration with Dr. Suma Sudhindra and the Indian Music Experience.